 Growing up, food was a huge part of my life.
 I gained my passion for cooking from watching my Lola — my great-grandmother, who lived with us — make magic in the kitchen morning, noon, and night.

-My parents entertained a lot, we were constantly going to relatives’ houses, family and friends were always in and out of our own home.
-The one single food that you could always – ALWAYS – find at all of our homes: Filipino Lumpia.
+My parents entertained A LOT.
+We were constantly going to relatives’ houses.
+Family and friends were always in and out of our own home.
+The one single food that you could always find at all of our homes: Lumpia.

 Lumpia requires a lot of prep work.
 A LOT.

-Or, as exhibited in the photo below, you can have your mom and friends chop veggies while you silently raid the plate of delicious bacon wrapped dates one of your friends brought over (also known as: the only way on earth I will eat dates).
+Or, as exhibited in the photo below, enlist your mom and friends chop veggies.
+Meanwhile, you silently raid a plate of delicious bacon-wrapped dates.

 We decided to give this job to the muscles of the group.